-The Department of Rural Development and Land reform reviewed it to ensure its relevancy; Council adopted it on the 31 May 2019 and is attached as annexure.
+The Department of Rural Development and Land reform reviewed it to ensure its relevancy; Council adopted it on the 31 May 2019.

-.The plan is under implementation by the uThukela and its family of municipalities, and it has a 20year implementation cycle.
+The plan is under implementation by the uThukela and its family of municipalities, and it has a 20-year implementation cycle.